stefclaus/react-presentation-components/README.md

 There is, however, a bit more thinking that we need to do here.
 Very often when we speak of classes or categories of things in the world of programming, the types or classes that we are discussing are actually formalized in the libraries or languages themselves.
-Think, for example of when we declare a React `Component.` we write `class SomeComponent extends Component`.
+Think, for example of when we declare a React `Component.` We write `class SomeComponent extends Component`.
 Either way, we are creating an actual instance of `Component`.

 But here's the rub.
 When we say that some component is "presentational" *we